dojo/docs/dojox/mobile/deviceTheme.rst

   dojox/mobile/themes/iphone/base.css
   dojox/mobile/themes/iphone/Button.css

-Using the script tag as above is the recommended way to load the deviceTheme in 1.8.
+Using the script tag as above is the recommended way to load the deviceTheme in 1.8; trying to load using the AMD loader can lead to styles being applied incorrectly.
 One drawback, however, is that the deviceTheme.js cannot be included in a build.

 Overriding the theme styles
 ---------------------------